- Number of students per year: three to five

 Former Jesus Computer Science students are now working for world leading computing organisations such as Google, Microsoft, and Facebook, as well as universities, financial enterprises, and startups.

-Please see the Computer Laboratory web pages for more details about the Computer Science course.
+Please see the Department of Computer Scinece & Technology web page for more details about the Computer Science course.

 With two female Directors of Studies in Computer Science, we encourage women to apply for our courses at Jesus.
-The Computer Laboratory has a strong women's group, women@cl.
+The Department has a strong women's group, women@cl.

 Our typical conditional offer is two A* grades at A-Level, or equivalent.
 If you are studying four relevant A-Levels you may be asked for A*A*AA.
 You don't need to take a Sixth Term Examination Paper (STEP) or Advanced Extension Awards (AEA).